Nursing

 5. All accepted students must submit a clear background check by the school-approved vendor.
 Any result other than clear will prohibit the student from enrolling.

-6. All accepted students must submit to a drug screen by the school approved vendor; date to be assigned by the WSCC-DNE.
+6. All accepted students must submit to a drug screen by the school-approved vendor; date to be assigned by the WSCC-DNE.
 Any result other than clear will result in the student’s dismissal from the nursing program.

 7. All accepted students must complete the WSCC-DNE physical form as well as provide proof of immunizations/immunity, health insurance and CPR by the published due date.